0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/set-up.md

 ## Create the shared system `.env` configuration

-1. Now open the *other* `.env` file residing in `/tmp/cdk/.env` which we created in the prerequisite steps.
+1. Now create the *other* `.env` file residing in `/tmp/cdk/.env` which we created in the prerequisite steps.

     ```sh
     nano /tmp/cdk/.env